ErickOduor/bootcamp/README.md

 ensure you are in the desktop directory before using the command the command is - ls

+if you are not in the desktop directory use the comand 'pwd' to check the current path to the directory you are in check if the desktop directory exist in the current directory by listing all directories with the comand 'ls' change from the current directory to the desktop directory by using the below comand 'cd' followed by the path to the desktop directoy e.g cd \Users\username\Desktop

+you can use the comand cd .. to move back up one directory if you navigate to wrong directory

+'username being my username on my PC'
 ## 4: Making directories
 Make the directory bootcamp on your Desktop and, within it, the directory labs (i.e., ~/Desktop/bootcamp/labs).

+mkdir \Users\username\Desktop\bootcamp
+mkdir \Users\username\Desktop\bootcamp\labs

+'username being my username on my PC'
 ## 5: Navigating directories
 Change to your Desktop, then change to bootcamp directory, and then the lab directory.

+cd \Users\username\Desktop
+cd \Users\username\Desktop\bootcamp
+cd \Users\username\Desktop\bootcamp\labs

+'username being my username on my PC'
 ## 6: Creating files
 Create an empty file called file01 in the lab directory.

+cat >file1.txt
+press exit to return to comand

 ## 7: Deleting directories
 What is the command used to remove a directory named food and everything inside it.

+rm -r food

 # Part C - Github
 ##8: Download the GitHub desktop application